TheLucasMoore/BigBetaIonicApp/readme.md

+# Starting Up
+## To Open Webpage for testing:
+`npm install` Installs all necessary dependencies / packages (do this once. you already did it, Jon), unless dependencies have been added/
+`npm run start` Opens webpage.
+Transpiles and puts in "Watch mode" which means you can see your changes to a file live.

 # Ionic PWA Toolkit Beta

 The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.